aris1009/landmarks/README.md

-Just a project to mine to familiarize myself with React.js
+Just a project to mine to familiarize myself with React and Redux.